graik/biskit/README.txt

 * the Fold-X wrapper is very outdated and has not been updated to the latest versions

+* PSI-blast searching may not be working with the latest NCBITools/BioPython version.
+The Mod module needs to be updated to the new blast+ tool set.

 As always, feel free to send your comments or questions!
 Good luck!